Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 </h2>

 > [!IMPORTANT]
 > Theme-Vault-Marp is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
-Most of the release notes, README, and commit messages are generated using the latest AI technology.
+A large portion of the release notes, README, and commit messages are generated using the latest AI technology.

 ## 🚀 Project Overview

 Theme-Vault-Marp is a repository providing a comprehensive collection of themes and management tools for Marp presentations.
 It aggregates themes with diverse designs, offering users an easy-to-use environment for utilizing, customizing, and sharing them.
-Version: `v1.2.0`
+Version: `v1.2.1`

-## 🆕 Latest News
+## 🆕 Latest Updates

-- 🎉 v1.2.0 Release: Added new Marp themes "Ethereal Nexus" and "dark-red-teal".
-Also added a new sample presentation themed around a cat cafe.
-Updated the README file and the English README.
+- Improved release header image generation script resulting in sharper generated header images.
+- Updated release note generation settings and documentation.

 ## ✨ Key Features

-1. Diverse Theme Collection: Provides themes suitable for various purposes, including business, academic, and creative uses (`neko-kaisei-beige`, `mint-green`, `dark-red-teal`, `gaia_base`, `ethereal-nexus`).
+1. Diverse Theme Collection: Offers themes suitable for various purposes, including business, academic, and creative uses (`neko-kaisei-beige`, `mint-green`, `dark-red-teal`, `gaia_base`, `ethereal-nexus`).
-2. Easy Theme Application: Apply themes by adding a single line to your Marp Markdown file.
+2. Easy Theme Application: Apply themes by simply adding one line to your Marp markdown file.
-3. Customization Support:  Customize styles by editing the CSS files for each theme.
+3. Customization Support: Create your own styles by editing the CSS files for each theme.
-4. Sass Implementation: Some themes are implemented with Sass for improved maintainability and readability.
+4. Sass Implementation: Some themes are implemented using Sass for improved maintainability and readability.
-5. Sample Presentations: Includes sample slides demonstrating the usage of each theme.
+5. Sample Presentations: Includes sample slides showcasing the use of each theme.

 ## 🔧 How to Use

 ### Applying a Theme:
-Add the following line to the beginning of your Marp Markdown file:
+Add the following line to the top of your Marp markdown file:

 ```markdown
 ---